-Umar has been running a small antiquarian shop in east Jerusalem since 1965.
+Umar (or Ammu/uncle) has been running a small antiquarian shop in the old city of east Jerusalem since 1965.

-As I looked at them, these rusty coins whispering of a country that no longer existed, I told him how sorrowful it made me feel looking at them, and that’s when he proceeded to give me the following life lesson:
+As I looked at them, these rusty coins, metal birth certificates whispering of a country that no longer existed, I told Umar how sorrowful it made me feel looking at them, and that’s when he proceeded to give me the following life lesson:

 “I want to give you a lesson.

-“Yes!
-But even when you are 100 years old, you can still be young.
-Maybe not on the outside, but here, inside.
+Yes you will become old.
+Yes you won’t always be young.
+But even when you are 100 years old, you can still be young!
+Maybe not on the outside, but here where your heart is, inside.

 You have hands, arms, use them!
-Write, make things, DO things.
+Write things, make things, DO things.
 And please, love yourself.
 It does not mean you are arrogant.